"Captain Marvel" Is Everything We Hoped For, Plus A Cute Cat

 Welcome to #R29MovieClub.
-We are taking “home theater” to a whole new level: Every Thursday at 5 p.m.
-ET, R29 is hosting a live rewatch of a beloved woman-driven film.
+We are taking “home theatre” to a whole new level: Every Thursday at 10 p.m.
+GMT, R29 is hosting a live rewatch of a beloved woman-driven film.
 Join us!

 Warning: This review contains mild spoilers for Captain Marvel.